Mardi Gras Recipes: How to Make Jambalaya

 Both Cajuns and Creoles are likely to base their jambalaya on Louisiana’s plentiful seafood, especially shrimp.
 Cajun cooks love to add a spicy smoked pork sausage called andouille, named after a completely different French sausage made from organ meats, and wild game from the bayou will often find its way into the dish.
 Other common meats are chicken and, of course, ham (especially if you subscribe to the jamón theory).

 This jambalaya recipe is based strictly on ham, and is an excellent way to use up leftovers from Easter dinner (if you’re making it to celebrate the end of Lent).
-Another traditional Cajun-style recipe uses ham and sausage…and it’s from the people at Tabasco (on Avery Island, Louisiana, since 1868), so you know it’s authentic.
-And this elegant jambalaya recipe uses crab instead of the usual shrimp.
+Another Creole-style recipe uses chicken and sausage…and it’s from the people at Tabasco (on Avery Island, Louisiana, since 1868), so you know it’s authentic.

 Most jambalaya recipes will focus on one or two meats, but it’s not uncommon to find three, four or even five.
 To add real depth of flavor, you could use any of the above recipes and add some gourmet bacon or some smoked chicken, pheasant, or duck.
 Hey, it’s Mardi Gras—laissez les bontemps rouler!